vaughan-rich/the-memory-game/README.md

 ## The Memory Game 🧠

-A javascript browser game to test your memory.
+A browser-based game to test your memory, written in javascript.

 ## How to Play